Ferdows-Ahmadi/kbl-rescue-robot-2026/README.md

 ![TS-900 Chassis](media/ts900-chassis.jpg)
 Our base platform: SZDoit TS-900 tracked chassis with shock absorption.

-### CAD/Blueprints
-No official CAD/STEP/STL files are publicly available from the manufacturer.
-Measure your exact kit for custom mods and we will create our own mounts, plates, and accessories.

 ### Planned Custom Mods (Our Future STEP/STL)
 - Sensor mast and camera/LiDAR mounts